DENNISDGR/Vortex-Discord-Bot/README.md

 # Heroku

-Additionally you can deploy it to Heroku.
+Additionally, you can deploy it to Heroku.

-I will probably provide a step by step guide to do this some time in the future including setting up the database, ~don't take my word for it though~.
-For now [this video](https://www.youtube.com/watch?v=VZUulBMKfoY) should help you set up the basics on heroku. *note: I already have the procfile ready for you.*
+I will probably provide a step by step guide on how to do this some time in the future including setting up the database, ~don't take my word for it though~.
+For now [this video](https://www.youtube.com/watch?v=VZUulBMKfoY) should help you set up the basics on heroku. *Note: I already have the procfile ready for you.*

 # License
 Released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)